Skip to main content

 Consider your own decision-making processes.
 What guides your decisions?
 Are you primarily concerned with your personal well-being?
 Do you make choices based on what other people will think about your decision?
 Or are you guided by other principles?
 To what extent is this approach guided by your culture?

-This page titled 6.4: Kohlberg's Stages of Moral Development is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Laura Overstreet via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.4: Kohlberg's Stages of Moral Development is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Laura Overstreet via source content that was edited to the style and standards of the LibreTexts platform.